ARTICLE I – MEMBERSHIP

 SECTION 3.5 Quorum

-Business may not be transacted at any meeting of the members unless there are present in person at least two percent (2%) of the then total members of the Cooperative, except that, if less than a quorum is present at any meeting a majority of those present in person may adjourn the meeting to another time and date provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting by delivering notice thereof as provided in Section 3.3.
-At all meetings of the members, whether a quorum be present or not, the Secretary shall affix to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person.
+Business may not be transacted at any meeting of the members unless at least two percent (2%) of the then total number of all the Cooperative’s members (a) are present in person at any meeting of members or (b) as authorized under Section 3.6, cast votes before the date of any meeting of members, except that, if less than a quorum is present at any meeting a majority of those present in person may adjourn the meeting to another time and date provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting by delivering notice thereof as provided in Section 3.3.
+At all meetings of the members, whether a quorum be present or not, the Secretary shall affix to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person or who cast votes before the date of such meeting of the members in accordance with Section 3.6.
+Any votes cast after notice of a meeting of members is provided in accordance with Section 3.3 and before the date of the meeting of members, whether cast in person, by mail, or by electronic ballot, shall count toward the quorum requirement set forth in this Section 3.5 and toward any other quorum requirement lawfully established in the Cooperative’s Articles of Incorporation or the Bylaws.

 SECTION 3.6 Voting

 Each member shall be entitled to only one (1) vote upon each matter submitted to a vote at a meeting of the members.
+With respect to any matter submitted to a vote at a meeting of the members, the members may cast votes (a) in person at the meeting or (b) after notice of a meeting of members is provided in accordance with Section 3.3, before the date of the meeting of the members either in person, by mail, or by electronic ballot.
 Cumulative voting is not permitted.
 All issues with respect to voting shall be governed according to the latest edition of Rules of Order used by the Cooperative unless otherwise specified by law or the Articles of Incorporation.
 Voting by members other than members who are natural persons shall be allowed upon presentation to the Cooperative, prior to each member meeting, satisfactory evidence entitling the person presenting the same to vote.
-All questions, except those involving multiple choice issues or determinations, shall be decided by a vote of a majority of the members voting thereon in person except as otherwise provided by law, the Articles of Incorporation or these Bylaws.
+All questions, except those involving multiple choice issues or determinations, shall be decided by a vote of a majority of the total number of members who either are present in person at any meeting of members or, as authorized under this Section 3.6, cast votes before the date of any meeting of members, except as otherwise provided by law, the Articles of Incorporation or these Bylaws.
 Multiple choice issues or determinations shall be decided by a plurality vote.
 In the election of Directors, a voice vote may be permitted if there is no competition for the seat or seats to be filled.

 Notwithstanding the foregoing provisions of this Section, in the event of a member’s absence from a meeting of the members any person of legal age currently residing in the member’s household may vote on behalf of such member and participate in the meeting’s activities to the same extent that such member could vote and participate if present in person.